ajay891/rate-limiter/README.md

 ## How to plug it ?

-Below aspects have been taken in consideration in order to make PROD ready for
+Below aspects have been taken in consideration in order to make PROD ready

-- **Build & Test** - As shared above, *Rate Limiter* project has automatedt JUunit tests.
-Also, project uses maven for packaging
+- **Build** - As shared above, *Rate Limiter* project uses maven for packaging
+- **Test** - Poject has automatedt JUunit tests
-- **Logging** - Code also has logging in place (no system.out.println) for better understanding
+- **Logging** - For better understanding what system is doing, code also has logging in place (no system.out.println)
-- **Exception Handling** - Application throws custom RateLimitException which provides information about user is excedding rate-limit for which API and what is the default-max-limit for same API
+- **Exception Handling** - In case user exceeds rate-limit, library throws custom RateLimitException which provides details like UserID, APIid & default-max-limit for APPId
-- **Usage Example** - Below code sample & comments provide idea how **rate-limit-1.0.jar** can be used in other projects
+- **Usage Example** - Below code sample & comments provide idea aboutt how *rate-limit-1.0.jar* can be used in other projects
 ```sh
 // Register rate-limit for an API
 RateLimitRegistry._instance.registerRateLimitForAPI(apiID, new RateLimitImpl(apiID));